Moonlington/tabletopfloreblog/content/posts/Pantheon of Elysium 2.md

 ## A bit of Culture and Religion

-In this section, I want to explore some religious practices for Elysium.
+In this section, I want to explore some religious practices for Ae'thar.
 I still want to keep it simple and easy to understand, not just for myself, but also for my players.
 I was thinking of keeping it to maybe some commandments (think of paladin tenets).
 Chances are I might steal most commandments from deities already existing in D&D, since 'commandment writing' is not my strongsuit.

 ### Solana, the Bright Queen